 I am happy to refer anyone to him.
 I am returning to tanzania in November to live for several months in November 2013 so I can help anyone set up if they need

-Joannemcfadden24@gmail.com almost 5 years agoAnswered by Joanne via WorldNomads.com
+Joannemcfadden24@gmail.com over 7 years agoAnswered by Joanne via WorldNomads.com